-David is an Professor at Durham University.
+David is a Professor at Durham University.
 His research focuses on ageing in the nematode worm C. elegans.
 He discovered mutations in bacteria that slow C. elegans ageing by altering bacterial metabolism.
 He co-founded Magnitude Biosciences, which provides research services in C. elegans to companies across the world.
 A BSRA Trustee from 2014-2019, he took up the Chair in 2022.

 Board of Trustees